I welcome you, stranger, to a path most dark and strange. Read on, and learn the story of a hidden academy, and its equally mysterious students...

 She nodded, feeling too shy to speak.
 Instead, she walked towards the last two rows - which were almost empty save for two kids.
 Ok, gotta be one of them...

 On the second last row, on the outer seat, was a kid with a huge book spread on his face.
 He was dressed in a Chinese style shirt with black pants.
 And, he seemed to be sleeping.

 Should I wake him up?
 Just as Ria was deciding, a laugh sounded.

 "Hey, you!
-Wax Face!"
-Someone called out.
-Wait a sec...
+Wax face!"
+A husky voice called out.

 She pretended not to hear and looked around disinterestedly while hoping he wasn't Henry.

 She heard conversations stop as kids started looking over.
 For some reason, a few were looking...scared?

 Ria gritted her teeth.
 Just ignore him!